 What Does This Make Possible?
-The Question That Keeps Thought Leaders Profitable
+The Question To Ask After Attending a Conference

 You walk off stage inspired.
 You’ve just delivered your talk, met amazing people, collected swag and stories—and now what?
-This post shows how one question can help you turn every stage, idea, and opportunity into something measurable: What does this make possible?
+This post shows how one question can help you turn every stage, idea, and opportunity into something measurable.

 Stop Treating Inspiration Like Strategy